xunilrj/sandbox/sources/haskellcpp/readme.md

          static_assert(sizeof(decltype(canISum(Just(),Just())))==4, "Not ok!");
          ^~~~~~~~~~~~~

-Our CanISum is returning void, so the compiler is complaining about sizeof(void)...
+Our CanISum(...) is returning void, so the compiler is complaining about sizeof(void)...
 It is indeed a philosofical question...
 How is the size of Void!?

-Putting philosophy aside let us change the return type to something easier: int!
+But putting philosophy aside, let us change the return type to something easier: int!

     int canISum(...){}